On this page

 CJC-1295 is not FDA-approved for any indication.
 Its regulatory history is unusually convoluted:

-- September 2023: FDA places CJC-1295 on the Category 2 list of bulk drug substances with safety concerns, prohibiting compounding.
+- 2023: FDA places CJC-1295 on the Category 2 list of bulk drug substances that may present significant safety risks in compounding.

-- December 2024: The Pharmacy Compounding Advisory Committee (PCAC) reviews CJC-1295 and recommends against including it in the 503A Bulks list (Category 1), which would permit compounding.
+- 2024: The Pharmacy Compounding Advisory Committee (PCAC) reviews CJC-1295 and recommends against including it in the 503A bulks list, which would permit compounding.

 WADA / USADA status

-CJC-1295 is prohibited at all times under WADA Section S2 (Peptide Hormones, Growth Factors, Related Substances, and Mimetics).
-GHRH and all its analogs are explicitly listed as prohibited substances.
+CJC-1295 is prohibited at all times under WADA Section S2, specifically S2.2.4 (growth hormone releasing factors), where the 2026 List names it explicitly alongside CJC-1293, sermorelin and tesamorelin.
 Testing methods for detecting CJC-1295 in biological samples have been published.[6][11]

 International status